4dahalibut/jekyll-now/_posts/2021-10-04-Difficult-Decisions.md

 Common instances of accepting a painful truth, might be breaking up with a girlfriend, or taking a parent off of life support.
 These be violent.

 Some difficult decisions involve continued commitment to the decision, while some involve taking a path that cannot be untread.
-Both can be hard.
+Both be hard.

 Difficult decisions are mainly difficult because you have to own the decision.
 Usually, if the choice is made for us, we would accept it fairly easily.